Dating Someone With Anxiety Disorder: How To Be There For Your Partner Through Therapy And Mental Health Support

 Living with an anxiety disorder can be a serious situation, and it's likely not something that you're going to be able to just fix on your own.
 You will not be able to just talk your partner out of their anxiety disorder, and you shouldn't feel obligated to try.
 This is a condition that they will probably need professional help to get through.
 While you can be their support system, don’t feel like you must be the only person they are relying on to get them through this.

 Your partner might need encouragement to seek out professional help and talk to someone who can help them work through their feelings.
 A mental health professional might be able to talk with them about what they're experiencing and help make sure they're working through their anxiety in healthy ways.
 They can often try helping them walk them through exercises and tasks that help build up their confidence levels and gradually work through any challenges.
+Encouraging them to engage in therapy shows that you care about their well-being and support their journey.
 This can be extremely important for them as well as your relationship.

 Getting professional help